Memory¶

 works_on,uses_tech,knows,prefers,allergic_to, etc. Concurrent facts are allowed.

-Insertion goes through add_fact(), which dedupes via word-level Jaccard similarity (threshold 0.7) on the predicate object signature to catch near-duplicates like "uses python" vs. "uses python 3".
+Insertion goes through add_fact(), which dedupes via word-level Jaccard similarity (FUZZY_DEDUP_THRESHOLD = 0.6) over the object tokens, comparing only against facts with an identical predicate, to catch near-duplicates like "uses python" vs. "uses python 3".
+A token-subset fast path short-circuits the obvious cases.
 A unique index on (user_id, subject, predicate, object) (where valid_until IS NULL) prevents exact duplicates.

 Manual management via the memory_search skill CLI: